COILLTE PRIVACY POLICY (last revised January 2026)

 • the processing is necessary for public interest reasons.

-In accordance with Data Protection Legislation, you may ask for an electronic copy of your personal data that you have provided to us and which we hold electronically, or for us to provide this directly to another party.
+You have the right to receive personal data concerning you which you have provided to us in a structured, commonly used and machine-readable format.
+You also have the right to have Coillte transmit this data directly to another controller on behalf of you.
 This right only applies to personal data that you have provided to us – it does not extend to data generated by us.

 The right to data portability also only applies where: